sanchelo2006/EMOTION_RECOGNITION/README.md

   - v (camera).
 This is special for openCV library, number of camera for grab video.
 (0 is for inbuild camera of computer).
 Default = 0
   - l (maxfaces).
 Max number of faces in frame.
 Default = 5

+  off course you also need model for emotion recognition.
+All requred files seated in folder model_emotion

 ### run file

 Run the file **zero_detect_face_video.py** from command line with required arguments (and, if you need other values, other arguments).